Breakbulk cargo: Loading and unloading

-A refrigerated general cargo ship.
-Gladstone Star was built in 1957 and scrapped in 1982.
+A refrigerated general cargo ship, the Gladstone Star was built in 1957 and scrapped in 1982.

 Although cargo of this sort can be delivered straight from a truck or train onto a ship, the most common way is for the cargo to be delivered to the dock in advance of the arrival of the ship and for the cargo to be stored in warehouses.
 When the ship arrives the cargo is then taken from the warehouse to the quay and then lifted on board by either the ship's gear (derricks or cranes) or by the dockside cranes.
 The discharge of the ship is the reverse of the loading operation.

 Loading and discharging by breakbulk is labour-intensive.
 The cargo is brought to the quay next to the ship and then each individual item is lifted on board separately.
 Some items such as sacks or bags can be loaded in batches by using a sling or cargo net and others such as cartons can be loaded onto trays before being lifted on board.
 Once on board each item must be stowed separately.

 Before any loading takes place, any signs of the previous cargo are removed.
 The holds are swept, washed if necessary and any damage to them repaired.
 Dunnage is laid ready for the cargo or is just put in bundles ready for the stevedores to lay out as the cargo is loaded.

 There are a great many kinds of breakbulk cargo.
 Examples of the more common types follow below.